 It is a popular belief that sapphires are always blue; however, this is not always the case.
 Sapphires come in a wide variety of colours and hues from deep blue to yellow, green, brown, pink, purple, orange and black.
 If there is no colour present in the stone, it is known as “white” or “colourless”.

-Australia is quite well known for this gemstone and has produced some amazing royal rich blues colours that are extremely sort after in today’s market.
+Australia is quite well known for this gemstone and has produced some amazing rich royal blues colours that are extremely sort after in today’s market.
 Parti coloured sapphires are from Inverell Northern NSW up to Emerald in Queensland.
 These stones are bi & tri-coloured with yellow, green, blue all seen in the one stone.

 These stones are a speciality of mine as I often fly to Emerald in Queensland to buy directly from small miners amazing quality stones.
 Anything on the market over 3ct is considered very rare in today’s environment.

 One fascinating fact as I’ve mentioned that make sapphires so exciting is they just don’t come in blue.
 It comes in a rainbow of colours.
-Sapphire is from the corundum family group of gemstones and comes in this wide colour pallet.
+Sapphire is from the corundum family group of gemstones and comes in this wide colour palette.
 There are only a few other types of gemstones that can do that making sapphire rare unique.